← All projects

 PulseQL.
 Governed data work, built for review.

-A desktop product for teams that want AI-assisted data work with review, privacy, and governance built into the workflow.
+A desktop workspace for teams that want AI-assisted data work without giving up review, privacy, or governance.

 • Data Workspace